 Next it was on to Jefferson City, the capitol of Missouri, with a service stop at Marshall.
 The special was on display in the shadow of the state capitol building the following day.
 I really enjoyed my stay in Jefferson City.
 If you ever get there, order the pulled pork sandwich at Bandana’s BBQ.

 On October 6, the train made a short trip to St. Louis, with a whistle stop at Washington, MO.
-In St. Louis UP 3985 and its train was parked in a remote industrial section of town.
+In St. Louis, UP 3985 was parked in a remote industrial section of town.
 Hard to find?
 Maybe, but the crowds sure showed up to climb the stair platform to peer into the large cab.

 After another day on display in St. Louis, the special headed west, this time to Sedalia, MO, with a whistle stop in Pacific, MO and servicing at Jefferson City.
 I was able to get some good footage in Jefferson City as the train made its stop in front of the Amtrak station at Jefferson Landing, where a large crowd had gathered.
 Next, I went west a few blocks to the UP yard to see the train roar out of town.

-At Sedalia, UP 3985 and its train was displayed for enthusiastic crowds until 6 PM the following day, when it made a short and fast hop to Kansas City.
+At Sedalia, UP 3985 was displayed for enthusiastic crowds until 6 PM the following day, when the train made a short and fast hop to Kansas City.
 This was the first evening move of the trip.
 The sun sets early in October, and a build up of clouds late in the day made for a pretty gloomy departure from town.
 I was on the west side of the city, perhaps a mile from where departure took place.
-By the time it reached my location 3985 had the train flying.
-I caught one more shot along the way before complete darkness fell, then I went to KC Union Station to watch it arrive, almost two hours earlier
+By the time it reached my location, 3985 had the train flying.
+I caught one more shot along the way before complete darkness fell, then I proceeded to KC Union Station to watch it arrive, which was almost two hours earlier

 than scheduled.
 Again, a large crowd gathered ahead of time.
-The lighting around the parking area was bright so hopefully the video images will be OK.
+The lighting around the parking area was bright so the video images were OK.
 Then I spent some time getting still photos lit only by the station area lights.

 After another day on display (it rained for the first time), the train left Kansas City on Tuesday, 10/12/10, for Marysville, KS with servicing in Topeka.
 Happily, the rain had stopped by morning.
 This is the same route that was difficult going east, and it was equally difficult going west.
 Got some nice shots at Bonner Springs, departing Topeka, and arriving at Marysville.